zestyxyz/docs/guides/for-creators/create-space.md

 * **Name**
   * Give your Space NFT a name for renters to see
 * **Location URL**
   * The URL to the Space.
-Eg: your Twitch channel.
 If your link is coordinate based, try to link to a good view of your space.
 * **Description**
   * Write any supporting details about your Space NFT
   * Some ideas: Space location (eg: top right of the page), average visitors, your WebXR experience details, livestreaming channel details, anything.